OpenConext/Mujina/README.md

 Features
 --------
+- A SAML2 complient Identity Provider
+- A SAML2 complient Service Provider
-- A rest api to allow for the just-in-time manipulation of:
+- A REST api to allow for the 'just-in-time' manipulation of:
   * IdP user credentials (username + password)
   * IdP user role
   * IdP user attributes